DD2480-Group3/lab2-continuous-integration/README.md

 Louise Tidestav:
 Implemented cloning of repo, and worked on parts of the compilation and building.
 Worked on the unit tests for compilation and builing.

+Claudia Berlin:
+Worked on parts of the compilation and building of the project.

 ### Essence